Are you looking for a fabulous new hair colour? Or maybe two? Black and red hair is the perfect combination of two bold and striking colours.

 How long will black and red hair last?

-This colour combination is stunning, but it isn’t very long-lasting.
+This color combination is stunning, but it isn’t very long-lasting.

 Your hair dye will start to fade after just a few washes.
 So you’ll have to re-dye your locks fairly regularly if this is the look you’re going for.

-If you’d dyed your hair both colours, red is more likely to fade first.
+If you’d dyed your hair both colors, red is more likely to fade first.

 But don’t be tempted to top it up or re-dye it on its own.